AlexAgo83/Formation/README.md

 - [License](#license)

 ## Installation

-Instructions on how to install and set up the project.

 Navigate to the target TP folder and execute the necessary NPM commands based on the project type, follow these steps: